graipher/bluewalker/README.md

   -ruuvi
         Scan and display information about found Ruuvi tags -unix string
+        Unix socket path where to write results -version
+        Print version number of the program
 ```

 Bluewalker needs the name of Bluetooth device to use as parameter.
 Available